alessioiskuhl/Routine-Tracker/README.md

 - Creating a Timer for a certain Task
 - Splitting a Timer into multiple subtimers
 - Organizing the Timers into weekdays like a Calender
+- Saving routines in json files
+- Saving completion status for the day

 ## Technologies